apache/iceberg/site/docs/flink-connector.md

  - limitations under the License.
  -->

-Apache Iceberg supports creating flink table directly without creating the explicit flink catalog in flink SQL in [#2666](https://github.com/apache/iceberg/pull/2666).
-That means we can just create an iceberg table by specifying `'connector'='iceberg'` table option in flink SQL which is similar to usage in the flink official [document](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/table/overview/).
+Apache Flink supports creating Iceberg table directly without creating the explicit Flink catalog in Flink SQL.
+That means we can just create an iceberg table by specifying `'connector'='iceberg'` table option in Flink SQL which is similar to usage in the Flink official [document](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/table/overview/).

-In flink, the SQL `CREATE TABLE test (..)
-WITH ('connector'='iceberg', ...)` will create an flink table in current flink catalog (use [GenericInMemoryCatalog](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/catalogs/#genericinmemorycatalog) by default), which is just mapping to the underlying iceberg table instead of maintaining iceberg table directly in current flink catalog.
+In Flink, the SQL `CREATE TABLE test (..)
+WITH ('connector'='iceberg', ...)` will create an Flink table in current Flink catalog (use [GenericInMemoryCatalog](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/catalogs/#genericinmemorycatalog) by default), which is just mapping to the underlying iceberg table instead of maintaining iceberg table directly in current Flink catalog.

-To create the table in flink SQL by using SQL syntax `CREATE TABLE test (..)
-WITH ('connector'='iceberg', ...)`,  flink iceberg connector provides the following table properties:
+To create the table in Flink SQL by using SQL syntax `CREATE TABLE test (..)
+WITH ('connector'='iceberg', ...)`,  Flink iceberg connector provides the following table properties:

 * `connector`: Use the constant `iceberg`.
 * `catalog-name`: User-specified catalog name.
 It's required because the connector don't have any default value.
 * `catalog-type`: Default to use `hive` if don't specify any value.
 The optional values are:
-    * `hive`: The hive metastore catalog.
+    * `hive`: The Hive metastore catalog.
     * `hadoop`: The hadoop catalog.
     * `custom`: The customized catalog, see [custom catalog](./custom-catalog.md) for more details.
 * `catalog-database`: The iceberg database name in the backend catalog, use the current flink database name by default.
 * `catalog-table`: The iceberg table name in the backend catalog.
 Default to use the table name in the flink `CREATE TABLE` sentence.

-## Table managed in hive catalog.
+## Table managed in Hive catalog.

-Before executing the following SQL, please make sure you've configured the flink SQL client correctly according to the quick start [document](./flink.md).
+Before executing the following SQL, please make sure you've configured the Flink SQL client correctly according to the quick start [document](./flink.md).

-The following SQL will create an flink table in the current flink catalog, which maps to the iceberg table `default_database.iceberg_table` managed in iceberg catalog.
+The following SQL will create an Flink table in the current Flink catalog, which maps to the iceberg table `default_database.iceberg_table` managed in iceberg catalog.

 ```sql
 CREATE TABLE flink_table (